Patty collects recipes and gadgets from the past and is particularly interested in early American history and all Indigenous Peoples.

 Chutneys are condiments very often found in South Asian and Indian cuisine, but which have been adopted in America.
 They are made from many combinations of vegetables, fruits, herbs and spices.
 The cucumber chutney is cool, as opposed to the hot form of chutneys.

-- 1 Tbsp grated fresh ginger or ground (powdered) ginger
+- 1 tablespoon grated fresh ginger or ground (powdered) ginger

 - 1 cup seeded cucumber, diced

-- 2 Tbsp chopped green onion or scallion
+- 2 tablespoons chopped green onion or scallion

 - In one bowl, combine the yogurt with the vinegar and ginger.

-- In serving bowls, combine ¼ cup cucumber, 3 Tbsp of the yogurt mixture, and the chopped cilantro for each person.
+- In serving bowls, combine 1/4 cup cucumber, 3 tablespoons of the yogurt mixture, and the chopped cilantro for each person.